 Details Workfare (W) Description of the component Workfare provides individuals with an opportunity to gain work experience and useful workplace skills at a supervised worksite, private or public non-profit unpaid.
-In lieu of wages, workfare participants receive compensation in the form of their household's monthly SNAP allotment divided by the state's minimum wage.
+In lieu of wages, workfare participants receive compensation in the form of their household's monthly SNAP allotment.
 Workfare may be combined with job search, job search training, or other components.
 Workfare participants complete an initial thirty (30) day period of job search and make at least twelve (12) contacts with potential employers.
 After that, the monthly number of hours an individual is allowed to participate in workfare is determined using the "Workfare Table."
 The hours of participation are based on the number of E&T participants in a household and each participant's share of the monthly SNAP allotment.
 Target population Any active SNAP recipient that participates in E&T. This component is used as a last resort for ABAWD's as it based on their SNAP allotment so they may have to participate more hours.
 In some cases, participant lack work experience or has never held a job.
 This experience could give them a starting point in their journey to employment.
 The E&T providers place them in the local community organizations that can vary across the state.
 Examples are animal shelters and food pantries.
 Criteria for participation Hard-to-place individuals or in areas where there are no other placements.
-Geographic area Statewide E&T providers E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action Council, Goodwill Power of Work eff 7/1/2024 and ongoing, and Northern Kentucky Area Development District) will place them in Community Based Organization that have volunteers' hours available such as a church or animal shelter.
+Geographic area Statewide

+E&T providers E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action, KentuckianaWorks or Northern Kentucky Area Development District) will place them in Community Based Organization that have volunteers' hours available such as a church or animal shelter.
 The placement varies upon the county of the participant and the opportunities in that county.
-Projected annual participation 4 Estimated annual component costs \$2,280- case management and well as insurance coverage per participant
+Projected annual participation 10 Estimated annual component costs \$4,560- case management and well as insurance coverage per participant